Mahmoud-ibrahim74/Mahmoud-ibrahim74/README.md

 # Hi there! 👋

-I'm [Your Name], a passionate .NET developer based in [Your Location].
+I'm [Your Name], a passionate .NET developer based in [Egypt].
 Welcome to my GitHub profile! 🚀

 ## About Me

-- 🎓 I graduated with a degree in [Your Field of Study].
+- 🎓 I graduated with a degree in [Faculty of computer and information].
-- 💼 Currently working as a [Your Job Title] at [Your Company].
+- 💼 Currently working as a [.Net Developer] at [Procoor].
 - 🌱 I'm constantly learning and exploring new technologies, with a focus on .NET and related ecosystems.
-- 😄 Pronouns: [Your Pronouns, e.g., He/Him]

 ## Tech Stack